vnglst/learning-lerna/README.md

 ## Independent updates

 If you don't want Lerna to automatically update all your packages to the same version number, you can set this in the `lerna.json` config file.
 Instead of using `version: "0.0.2"` you'd set it to `version: "independent"`.

+Now if you make a small change in one of the packages (for instance beta), Lerna will only bump that package's version.